openfisca/openfisca-doc/source/training/index.md

 ## Credit

+### Authors

+- The training program was co-created by Hamish Fraser and Matti Schneider.
+- The “Building an OpenFisca-powered web application” workshop was created by Mauko Quiroga.
+- The “Modelling collaboratively across silos and disciplines” presentation was created by Thomas Guillet.

+### Funders

 These training materials were co-funded by the French Interministerial Direction for Digital Affairs ([DINUM](https://www.numerique.gouv.fr)) and the European Commission under the [GovTech4All](https://interoperable-europe.ec.europa.eu/collection/govtechconnect/govtech4all) program.